 Rinker-Ross School of Health Sciences

-The School of Professional Studies, with nine campuses in Indiana, Michigan, and Arizona, grants associate, bachelor’s, and master’s degrees in 35 areas of study.
-SPS offers online classes along with seated classes geared to working adults’ schedules.
+The College of Graduate and Professional Studies, with eight education centers in Indiana and Michigan, grants associate, bachelor’s, and master’s degrees in 20 areas of study.
+CGPS offers online classes along with seated classes geared to working adults’ schedules.

 Location: Trine University is in Angola, Indiana, in picturesque Steuben County, a resort community known as “The Land of 101 Lakes.”
-Academic, athletic, residential, and dining establishments are within close proximity to Trine’s lovely 400-acre campus.
+Academic, athletic, residential, and dining establishments are within close proximity to Trine’s beautifully transformed 450-acre campus.

 • Franks School of Education

 • Rinker-Ross School of Health Sciences